Automate Background Removal

 Use natural resources to create pleasing light.
-One of the easiest and most efficient lighting setups for apparel photography can be created with a large window and natural sunlight streaming through it.
+One of the easiest and most efficient lighting setups for apparel photography—whether it's clothing, shoes, or accessories—can be created with a large window and natural sunlight streaming through it.
 Below is an example of this setup as a bird’s-eye-view diagram so that you can visualize the setup before you try it.

 It’s important to allow yourself enough room for your equipment, but also to keep yourself comfortable and safe in the process.
 Nothing is worse than a cramped space.
 Once you set up your equipment, it should be easy to tear down and repeat if needed, or leave your equipment in place if you have the space to do so.